-Max Stops per Route – Advanced Constraint Add-On
+Max Stops per Route – Route Optimization Constraint

 With Route4Me’s Max Stops per Route Add-On, you are able to define the maximum number of customers’ locations that can be visited and serviced per one driver route.
-Thus, you can import hundreds of customers’ addresses and the system will automatically plan efficiently sequenced and equally-sized routes, enabling you to get more control over the workload distribution inside your team.
-For example, you know that your drivers are allowed to work no more than 8 hours per day, but you also know that they get fatigued after delivering and picking up more than 50 packages, or your fleet is capable of visiting and servicing no more than 10 customers per one route before running out of fuel or inventory.
+Thus, you can import hundreds of customers’ addresses and the route optimization system will automatically solve the Traveling Salesman Problem (TSP) and the Vehicle Route Problem (VRP), planning efficiently sequenced and equally-sized routes with multiple destinations and enabling you to get more control over the workload distribution inside your team.
+For example, you know that your drivers are allowed to work no more than 8 hours per day, but you also know that they get fatigued after delivering and picking up more than 50 packages, or your vehicle fleet is capable of visiting and servicing no more than 10 customers per one route before running out of fuel or inventory.
 Then, if the route duration exceeds 8 hours or the number of stops on the route is more than preferred, one or multiple new routes will be automatically created.
 Moreover, you can also use Cubic Volume, Weight, Pieces (number of items), Priority, and Revenue constraints to get even more control over your routes and make sure that your team is functioning as efficiently and safely as possible.

 After that, adjust the following route optimization settings:

 - Select Multiple Drivers Route optimization type so that the system can automatically plan and optimize more than one route if needed;

 - Choose where to end the route(s) after the last stop is visited and serviced.

 Next, use the corresponding fields for defining the maximum number of routes that can be created from the imported addresses and the maximum time duration (DD:HH:MM) for each created route.